Xiaohao-Yang/Topic_Model_Evaluation/README.md

 We leverage 'llama.cpp' for easy LLM inference, please set it up following [llama.cpp](https://github.com/ggerganov/llama.cpp); The LLM we use is 'llama2-13b-chat' in 4-bit quantisation, which can be downloaded [here](https://huggingface.co/TheBloke/Llama-2-13B-chat-GGML/tree/main).
 We are not specific to a certainty LLM, any other LLMs in 'ggml' format that supports 'llama.cpp' also work.

-To run LLMs using 'hugging face' transformers or get contextualised word embedding from LLMs, please install:
+To run LLMs using 'hugging face' transformers or get contextualised word embeddings from LLMs, please install:
 ```python
 transformers: 4.37.2
 accelerate: 0.26.1